hmov110/Watch-Face-Studio-Faces/README.md

 # Watch-Face-Studio-Faces
 Watch faces in Watch Face Studio for Wear OS Devices

 Recreations of watchfaces that I used in Watchmaker.
 With an upgrade to a Galaxy 7 watch and Wear OS updates, Watchmaked stopped working.
 I have recreated several of the watches I used to use in watch face format using Watch Face Studio (Samsung).
 As a Disney fan, most of these are Disney related watches originally downloaded and used in Watchmaker.
 I did not create most of these, though a few, I did.
-Most are recreations of watches collected over a fairly long period of time!
+I have tried to include the ID of the author if I have it but many of these were downloaded from the community on G+ some time ago.
+I initally used an Moto 360, then an LG watch and a Samsung Galaxy 4 and 7.
 Not all are complete conversions; some things I have not figured out how to duplicate in WFS.
+Some things I'm not intrested in duplicating!
+The basics should be there though.

 Watch Face Studio is needed.
 Save wfs file.
 Open in WFS.
 Use the send to device option to send to a watch.

+* Ambassador Mickey - Original author unknown.
+From the G+ days.
 * Aqualand.wfs - Aqualand dive watch - A recreation of a watch I own and scanned from tha watch.
 * Aqualand Pro - Aqualand Pro 40th Anniversary - A recreation of a watch I own.
 * BHD Survival Basic Mickey Mouse.wfs - A mod of the Survival Basic watch from "Bone Head Designs - Modded by me.